Kapong district

 Kapong (กะปง, [kā.pōŋ]) is a district (amphoe) in Phang Nga province in south Thailand.

 Geography

-Neighboring districts are (from the north clockwise): Phanom of Surat Thani province; Mueang Phang Nga, Thai Mueang, and Takua Pa.
+The district is surrounded by several neighboring districts, with Phanom of Surat Thani province to the north, and moving clockwise, Mueang Phang Nga, Thai Mueang, and Takua Pa.

-The forests of the district are part of Khao Lak-Lam Ru National Park.
+A significant portion of the district's forested area forms part of the Khao Lak-Lam Ru National Park, known for its diverse ecosystems and natural beauty.